 Disability claims are complex.
 Do not try and make the appeal on your own.
 Hiring a knowledgeable disability lawyer with experience in litigating against every major Canadian disability insurance company is the best thing you can do.
 Lalande Personal Injury Lawyers are long-term disability lawyers who have been representing claimants who have been wrongfully denied or cut-off their disability benefits since 2003 – and remember – we work on a contingency fee basis.
 This means that we do not get paid until we win your case.
 If we don’t recover your benefits or settle your case, there are no fees charged to you.
 There are NO upfront fees.

-Please complete the contact form below or give us a call no matter where you are in Ontario at 1-844-LALANDE or local in the Hamilton / GTA at 905-333-8888.
-Otherwise, you can speak to our like chat operator or fill in a contact form and one of our Hamilton disability lawyers will get back to you within 24 hours.
+Please complete the contact form below or give us a call no matter where you are in Canada at 1-844-LALANDE or local in Southern Ontario at 905-333-8888.
+Otherwise, you can speak to our live chat operator or fill in a contact form and one of our Hamilton disability lawyers will get back to you within 24 hours.

 We Can Help.
 Contact us 24/7start your case905-333-8888